Must have Travel essentials while staying in a hostel.

 By all means, you won’t need a sleeping bag at a hostel.
 However cheap or out of shape the hostel you’re planning to stay at might be, they will provide a bed and a mattress.
 So don’t use up all the space in your backpack by packing a sleeping bag.

 Just like the sleeping bag, beddings are absolutely unnecessary to pack for a hostel.
 Hostels do provide bedsheets and bedcovers/blankets.
 So carrying them would be a waste of space.

 Unless your plan is to camp outside the hostel (which is unlikely), a tent would be extremely useless to pack for a hostel.

 4. A bad attitude (LOL)

 I am not saying you have a bad attitude but I am just saying if you have one of those days where you get grumpy and everything (or all days), it might be better for you and everyone else to exercise being nice since you’ll be sharing space with many other people that might not be very welcoming to someone with a bad attitude.

 There you have it, backpackers, this is literally everything you need while staying at a hostel.
 You can add other things that might be important to you as an individual but this is the essential hostel packing list.

 Just remember not to overpack (i am gradually learning how to pack less), be friendly at the hostel and have fun while staying at a hostel.

-* The adventurous feet is a proud member of the Amazon Associate.
+* The adventurous feet is a proud member of the Amazon Associate and other affiliates.
 This means that if you purchase anything through this website, i might get a small commission without any additional cost to you.
 Thank you for supporting The adventurous feet

 Like it?
 Pin it?